Customer Case: Boei

 Closed the feedback loop

-Users who upvoted a particular feature are directly informed about the progress and can start using the feature as soon as it becomes available.
-It's a win-win situation that keeps the users excited and engaged while ensuring that their voices are heard throughout the product development journey.
+This means users who upvoted a particular feature are directly informed about the progress and can start using the feature as soon as it becomes available.
+The result is a virtuous cycle: users see that their feedback leads to real changes, so they continue to engage with the board, submit new ideas, and vote on existing ones.

 647e25b311954ec5d28b922d_Xnapper-2023-06-05-20.06.33